Canada Paycheck Calculator

 Net Pay = Gross Pay − Federal Tax − Provincial Tax − CPP − EI − RRSPYour take-home pay per paycheck is your gross pay minus federal income tax, provincial income tax, CPP contributions, EI premiums, and any RRSP contributions, all divided by the number of pay periods in the year.

-CPP (Canada Pension Plan) contributions for 2025 are calculated at a rate of 5.95% on pensionable earnings between the basic exemption of $3,500 and the yearly maximum pensionable earnings (YMPE) of $71,300, for a maximum annual employee contribution of $4,034.10.
+CPP (Canada Pension Plan) contributions for 2025 are calculated at 5.95% on pensionable earnings between the basic exemption of $3,500 and the yearly maximum pensionable earnings of $71,300, for a maximum annual employee contribution of $4,034.10.
+Quebec uses the parallel Quebec Pension Plan at a slightly higher rate.
+CPP2, a new second-tier contribution above the YMPE, applies at 4% on earnings up to a higher ceiling for earners above $71,300.

-EI (Employment Insurance) premiums for 2025 are calculated at a rate of 1.64% on insurable earnings up to $65,700, for a maximum annual employee premium of $1,077.48.
-Quebec employees pay a lower EI rate of 1.31% because Quebec runs its own parental insurance plan (QPIP).
+EI (Employment Insurance) premiums for 2025 are calculated at 1.64% on insurable earnings up to $65,700, for a maximum annual employee premium of $1,077.48.
+Quebec employees pay a lower EI rate of 1.31% because Quebec runs its own parental insurance plan (QPIP), and QPIP premiums are deducted separately from EI on Quebec paycheques.

 Important Notes: